3toe/SLLinJS/readme.md

-some exercises having to do wih the heads of singly linked lists in JS.
+some exercises having to do with singly linked lists in JS.